The Divergence Index: A Decomposable Measure of Segregation and Inequality: Comparing the Divergence Index and Information Theory Index

-\paragraph{Overall Entropy is Negative} The entropy of a discrete distribution is always nonnegative, however Cover and Thomas (2006:244) show that the entropy of a continuous distribution (called ``differential entropy'') can be negative.
+The entropy of a discrete distribution is always nonnegative, however Cover and Thomas \citeyearpar[244]{Cover:2006ub} show that the entropy of a continuous distribution (called ``differential entropy'') can be negative.
 For example, the differential entropy of a uniform distribution \(U\left( 0,a \right)\) is negative for \(0<a<1\).
 This occurs because the density of the distribution is \(\cfrac{1}{a}\) from \(0\) to \(a\), and Because \(a<1\), therefore \(\log{a}<0\).
-In contrast, both relative entropy and differential relative entropy (the discrete and continuous versions of the Divergence Index) are always nonnegative (Cover and Thomas 2006).
+In contrast, both relative entropy and differential relative entropy (the discrete and continuous versions of the Divergence Index) are always nonnegative \citep{Cover:2006ub}.

-\paragraph{Average Local Entropy is Greater than Overall Entropy} Theil and Finizza (1971) assumed that the population of schools were mutually exclusive in their study of racial school segregation in Chicago, IL, and they concluded that the average entropy of schools in a district (\(\bar{E_i}\)) cannot be greater than the entropy of the district (\(E\)).
-In other words, they concluded that the schools within a district cannot be more diverse, on average, than the district as a whole.
-Although this was a reasonable assumption for their specific case, it does not generalize to all contexts.